ketan7055/Flutter_cart_demo/README.md

 ## Getting Started

-This project is for Show Listing of meals with categorywise (Main-course and Desserts), User can add meals in cart by selecting number of quantity and after that it will show that items in cart section with subtotal price.
+This project is for show listing of meals with category-wise (Main-course and Desserts), User can add meals in cart by selecting number of quantity and after that it will show that items in cart section with subtotal price.

 1. main.dart : Entry point of application.